ekomsSavior/Jam_fi/README.md

 Handshakes are saved to the loot/ folder automatically

 💜 Credits
-Inspired by Spam Jam BLE Tool

-Powered by Scapy
+Inspired by Spam-Jam BLE Tool & Powered by Scapy

 ## 🔧 Installation